73 Fun and Creative DIY Father's Day Gifts for 2026

 26. Wood Coasters

+Pick up some simple pre-cut wood circles from the craft store and get to painting.
+This easy DIY Father’s Day gift idea is a lovely way to preserve young kids’ artwork.
 They can paint each circle however they like, adding words or images, maybe even picking a theme for something Dad loves.
 Seal them with a clear coat so their hard work doesn’t chip away over time.

 27. Hands Down Best Dad

-Ideal for little kids who want to get crafty with a DIY Father’s Day gift, have them stick their little hands in paint before pressing two hand prints onto a piece of wood or poster board.
+Ideal for little kids who want to get crafty for their DIY Father’s Day gift, have them stick their little hands in paint before pressing two hand prints onto a piece of wood or poster board.
+Add decorative wording that says “Hands down world’s best Dad” to finish it off.
+This is a fun and simple Father’s Day painting idea you can do together with Dad if you like!

-28. Hand Written Note on a Tee Shirt
+28. Handwritten Note on a T-shirt

 29. Microwave Caramels

 For the Dad with a sweet tooth, nothing is better than some homemade salted caramels.
-There are tons of easy-to-follow recipes that you can make in your microwave so you don’t have to mess around with getting sugar permanently cooked to the inside of your pots and pans.
+There are tons of easy-to-follow recipes that you can make in your microwave, so you don’t have to mess around with getting sugar permanently baked to the inside of your pots and pans.
+Make a nice homemade label for this sweet DIY Father’s Day gift.

 30. Salt Frame

-You can use air-dry clay or make your own quick-drying salt mixture to form a cute “Dad” frame.
+Use air-dry clay or make your own quick-drying salt mixture to form a cute “Dad” frame.
 Fit a different photo in between each letter and give it a quick coat of paint for a heartfelt DIY Father’s Day gift.

 Guides for salt frames are easy to find, along with air-dry or polymer clay.
 You’ll just need to source something to create a backing so it can stand up on its own.
+Call it a thrift flip!

 Top DIY Father’s Day Gift Ideas